garybgenett/gary-os/README.md

 there are a large number of changes, it is best to wait and perform them on the final system after it is installed.

 Any changes to package configuration files can also be done at this stage.
+They should be done on the live [Filesystem] and not the [Repository].

 **Install**